hamsternz/miniweb/README.md

     char *miniweb_get_wildcard(struct miniweb_session *session);
 Returns a pointer to any wildcard that was in the URL.

+    int miniweb_content(struct miniweb_session *session);
+Returns a pointer to any POST data for the request

+    int miniweb_content_length(struct miniweb_session *session);
+Returns the length of any POST data for the request

 ## Processing / admin functions

     int miniweb_run(int timeout_ms);